 Although some travel blogs lure you in with this guise.
 This isn’t true.

-You are always going to need some money, but we can help you with ideas and tips on budget travel —how to travel cheaply and how to save money while travelling.
+You will always need some money, but we can help you with ideas and tips on budget travel—how to travel cheaply and save money while travelling.

 JUMP AHEAD HERE: Never mind the chit-chat — take me straight to the tips on travelling cheaply